 The Silver Falls School District maintains four developed school sites (see Table 3).
 These sites are all geographically distributed throughout the community.
-Most of the campuses are large and the school grounds, playfields, playgrounds, tennis courts, basketball courts and gyms are generally open to the community and used extensively for after-school recreation and sports activities.
+Most of the campuses are large and the school grounds, playfields, playgrounds, tennis courts, basketball courts and gyms are generally open to the community and well-used for after-school recreation and sports activities.
 Some school sites include open space and natural areas.
 Many community organizations and clubs use school facilities for youth and adult sports activities.
+Availability of facilities for the general public can be challenging, and the city is currently working with the school district to update and strengthen the current intergovernmental agreement to enhance availability.